Tontonjo/windows/get-wuinstall.md

 ```shell
 $profile
 ```
-### Go to this location: if file exist: edit it/ if not: create it
+### Go to this location: if file exist: edit it / if not: create it
 ```shell
 Function run-update {Get-Wuinstall -Acceptall -Verbose -install}
 New-Alias update run-update